AshwaniSharma51/AWS-Sagemaker-BankApplication/README.md

 Download the pre-cleaned bank marketing dataset.

-Load into a DataFrame and perform a 70/30 train-test split.
+Load into a DataFrame and perform a 70/30 train-test split

 #### Preprocessing & Upload